ridr-se/ridr-se.github.io/news/_posts/2025-08-26-new-members.md

 - Olof Mogren
 ---

 We are excited to introduce three new researchers joining the RIDR group this year: Isabelle Tingzon, Ayush Prasad, and Fan Wang.
-Their diverse expertise in remote sensing, AI, and physics-guided ML will strengthen our work at the intersection of climate, data, and resilience.
+Their diverse expertise in remote sensing, AI, and physics-guided ML will strengthen our work on tackling environmental problems with AI and machine learning.

 ## Isabelle Tingzon – AI for climate resilience & social good